troclaux/notes/networking.md

 > protocol that allows bidirectional, real-time communication between a client and a server over the web

+#### webhook

+> one-way notification system

+- examples:
+  - github sending a webhook when a code is pushed
+  - stripe sending payment notification

+- you register a URL (endpoint)
+  - configure a system (e.g. github) to send specific data to your URL when an event happens (e.g. git push)
+- the system sends an HTTP request to that URL when a specific event occurs
+  - usually a payload (data) in json format
+- your server receives it and acts on it

 #### HTTP (HyperText Transfer Protocol)

 > defines how requests and responses between a client and a server should be formatted and transmitted